aajfranklin/Click-And-Roll/README.md

 - [ ] Fix scroll bar blocking stats of players with too few years to fill the overlay
 - [ ] Fix stat display briefly visible without styling when in new scroll parent
 - [ ] Fix do not observe mutations in content editable fields
+- [ ] Fix some names not highlighting with current mutation observer filtering
+- [ ] Fix loading graphic not displaying if same player is selected before previous load finished

 #### Other